 Are there any cases where window condensation is only temporary?

-Yes, there are primarily three: new construction or remodeling; the beginning of each heating season; and quick changes in temperature.
+Yes, there are primarily three: new construction or remodeling; the beginning of each heating season; and after quick changes in temperature.

 Can windows help control moisture in my home?